VIEWPOINTS

 December 15, 2025

+OCEAN CITY, Md. - Offshore energy company US Wind’s request for a federal judge to place a preliminary injunction against the Trump Administration from taking any action to undermine their proposed project off Delmarva has been denied, according to court documents acquired by WBOC.
 US Wind first filed their motion for a preliminary injunction in October, arguing the Trump Administration would take any avenue necessary to revoke the project’s Construction and Operations Plan, previously greenlit by the Biden Administration, if the court did not intervene.
 The proposed injunction would have been in place until Ocean City’s lawsuit challenging the offshore project had been resolved.

-Federal judge denies Trump Administration’s attempt to withdraw US Wind approval
+Federal Judge Denies Trump Administration’s Attempt to Withdraw US Wind Approval

 December 5, 2025